-- Pushmobiles are to be built by the Packs (adults and boys) out of wood with the exception of the wheels, axles, hinges for the brake system and necessary bolts and screws used to fasten the wood pieces together.
+- Pushmobiles are to be built by adults and Cub Scouts out of wood with the exception of the wheels, axles, hinges for the brake system and necessary bolts and screws used to fasten the wood pieces together.
 Avoid sharp edges.

-- Brakes are optional (and not recommended) but are often included in Pushmobile designs.
+- Brakes are optional (not recommended) but are often included in pushmobile designs.
 The quicker you stop, the quicker you exchange.
 Metal hinges may be used as a brake pivot.

 - Steering wheel or bar, if the car design includes one, must not be made out of metal.

 - Pushmobiles must have a functional seat with a backrest.
 Seat height may be no greater than 18” above the ground.
 All racers must sit firmly in the seat during the race.
 In other words, racers may not crouch in the seat.
 Seat belts are not required or recommended.

 - Pushmobiles must have at least four wheels and stand upright without assistance.